Even before European colonists thinned the Indian population in New England, war and disease had already begun their dirty work.

 Of the 3,000 other Connecticut Indians in the vicinity – Podunk, Mattabesic, Hammonasset and Wongunk – most who survived sold their land and moved away.

 During the 17th century, life was short for the English colonists as well as the Indian population.
 By 1700, life expectancy in New England rose to 45-50 years, 15 years higher than in old England.

 The Europeans had large families, and the colonist population grew 3 percent a year, doubling every 23 years.
 The land-hungry colonists pushed the remaining Indian population into warfare, and then into reservations and to parts west.

 Before the Europeans arrived, about 10,000 Penobscot Indians lived in what is now Maine.
-The population collapsed from infectious diseases and fighting between the Mohawk over the fur trade.
-The Penobscot sided with the French during the French and Indian War, which the French lost decisively.
+The population collapsed from infectious diseases and fighting between the Iroquois over the fur trade.
+The Penobscot sided with the French during four Anglo-French wars, which the French ultimately lost.

 Both the Penobscot and the Passamaquoddy ceded their land to Massachusetts (which later became Maine).
 They had only a reservation on Indian Island in Old Town, Maine.
 By 1800, the Penobscot Indian population fell to 500.

 Many Indians converted to Christianity and moved to one of 14 praying towns.
 Indians moved to reservations in Gay Head on Martha’s Vineyard and Fall River in Massachusetts.